sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 }
 {{< /code >}}

-## Asset filters based on entity.system attributes
+## Dynamic runtime asset filters based on entity.system attributes

-Use the [entity.system attributes][10] in asset [filters][42] to specify which systems and configurations an asset or asset builds can be used with.
+Use the [entity.system attributes][10] in dynamic runtime asset [filters][42] to specify which systems and configurations an asset or asset builds can be used with.

-For example, the [Sensu Go Ruby Runtime][43] asset definition includes several builds, each with filters for several `entity.system` attributes:
+For example, the [Sensu Go Ruby Runtime][43] dynamic runtime asset definition includes several builds, each with filters for several `entity.system` attributes:

 {{< code yaml >}}
 ---